Difference Between Theme and Topic

 Main Differences Between Theme and Topic

-1. The theme is the central idea around which a story or event is based on, while a topic is just a sentence or word that talks directly about the context of the story.
+1. The theme is the central idea around which a story or event is based, while a topic is just a sentence or word that talks directly about the story’s context.

 2. The author uses a theme to convey a message or to impart knowledge to the reader, while the topic gives a brief insight into the story or discussion.

-3. A theme gives the reader several broad perspectives, while a topic provides a focused view of the subject matter.
+3. A theme gives the reader several broad perspectives, while a topic provides a focused view.

-4. Themes can talk about general principles and ideologies, while a topic can be about several specific things such as scientific, philosophy, etc.
+4. Themes can talk about general principles and ideologies, while a topic can be about several specific things such as science, philosophy, etc.

-5. Words related to theme are concept, message, thesis, idea, while those related to topic are subject matter, discussion, point, concern.
+5. Words related to the theme are concept, message, thesis, and idea, while those related are subject matter, discussion, point, and concern.

 References